-- 2.2.1 In line with their responsibilities, the Chief Executive and Director of Finance shall monitor and ensure compliance with directions on fraud and corruption. - 2.2.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist (LCFS). - 2.2.3 The LCFS shall report to the Director of Finance and shall work with staff in the NHS Counter Fraud Authority. - 2.2.4 The Local Counter Fraud Specialist will provide a written report to the Audit and Risk Committee, at least annually, on counter fraud work within the Trust and national context.
+- 2.2.1 In line with their responsibilities, the Chief Executive and Chief Finance Officer shall monitor and ensure compliance with directions on fraud and corruption. - 2.2.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist (LCFS). - 2.2.3 The LCFS shall report to the Chief Finance Officer and shall work with staff in the NHS Counter Fraud Authority. - 2.2.4 The Local Counter Fraud Specialist will provide a written report to the Audit and Risk Committee, at least annually, on counter fraud work within the Trust and national context.